 Having control over where the paycheck goes is another way direct deposit provides flexibility and convenience for employees.
 They can direct funds to go to a retirement savings plan or a checking or savings account or even split between multiple accounts.
 Bills can be paid immediately online as soon as the deposit is made.

 Having a paperless payroll system is environmentally friendly because it reduces a company's carbon footprint.
 The green impact can be further expanded by offering online pay statements that can be available 24/7.
-According to NACHA, paper checks use more than 674 gallons of fuel a year.

 Finally, with savings per check ranging from $2.87 to $3.15*, the implications could be great for a company that may employ hundreds of people.
 Once the accounts are set up, the benefits will be realized immediately.
 Direct Deposit provides peace of mind for employees and employers alike, so be sure to explore the options that are available.